 - The attribute value is one of "NOT_STARTED", "LOADING_IN_PROGRESS", "SUSPENDED", "FINISHED_SUCCESS ", FINISHED_FAILED" and "CANCELLED".

 - When value turns to "LOADING_IN_PROGRESS", the MnS producer instantiates one or more MLEntityLoadingProcess MOI(s) representing the loading process(es) being performed per the request and notifies the MnS consumer(s) who subscribed to the notification.

-7.3a.3.2.1.2 Attributes
+This IOC has an optional groupCoordinatingProcessIndicator field to indicate the management process of the ML entity coordination group:

+- The attribute value is "TURE" or "FALSE".

+- When the value is "TURE", the deployment processes of the ML entities within an ML entity coordination group are managed based on entities group.
+When the value is "FALSE", the deployment processes of the ML entities within an ML entity coordination group are managed independently.7.3a.3.2.1.2 Attributes